FOR STUDENTS WITH DISABILITIES

 - Note taking assistance

-Students experiencing academic difficulties are encouraged to consult with the DSC to discuss the possibility of a previously undiagnosed or adult onset disability.
+Students experiencing academic difficulties are encouraged to consult with the Manager of the Academic Success Center to discuss the possibility of a previously undiagnosed or adult-onset disability.
 Various approaches to learning barriers are explored in this process.
-The DSC works with the student to provide general counseling and assistance in evaluating the student’s study habits, educational history, and to screen for possible disabilities.
+The Manager of the Academic Success Center works with the student to provide general academic counseling and assistance in evaluating the student’s study habits, educational history, and to screen for possible disabilities.

-Where there is a dispute or disagreement regarding the provision of an accommodation that cannot be promptly resolved informally by the DSC, the student may file a complaint through Life West’s Student Complaint Procedures found in the Office of Academic Affairs or online at www.lifewest.edu.
+Where there is a dispute or disagreement regarding the provision of an accommodation that cannot be promptly resolved informally by the Manager of the Academic Success Center or the Provost, the student may file a complaint through Life West’s Student Complaint Procedures found in the Academic Success Center, Office of Academic Affairs, or online at www.lifewest.edu under Policies and Disclosures.
 Pending resolution of any dispute regarding an accommodation, the accommodation will be provided.

-If a student is deemed ineligible for services upon registration, the DSC will provide the student with written notice of the denial stating both the reasons for the denial and that the student has a right to appeal the denial through the Student Complaint Procedures.
+If a student is deemed ineligible for services upon registration, the Manager of the Academic Success Center will provide the student with written notice of the denial stating both the reasons for the denial and the student’s right to an appeal through the Student Complaint Procedures.

 Note: The disability nondiscrimination provisions contained in the Student Complaint Procedures also apply to non-student participants in College programs, such as visiting/prospective students, who may also file complaints of discrimination through Life West’s Student Complaint Procedures.

-Instructors cannot unilaterally deny approved accommodations and students may not be required to negotiate with instructors or staff about the provision of accommodations or aids that have been approved by the disability services program.
-If an instructor does not understand or disagrees with the accommodation, it is the instructor’s professional responsibility to contact the DSC to discuss the issue.
+Instructors cannot unilaterally deny approved accommodations and students may not be required to negotiate with instructors or staff about the provision of accommodations or aids that have been approved by the Office of Academic Affairs.
+If an instructor does not understand or disagrees with the accommodation, it is the instructor’s professional responsibility to contact the Manager of the Academic Success Center to discuss the issue.

 If a student is not provided an accommodation by an instructor, the student may not be required to set up a meeting with the instructor or be made responsible for inviting other Life West employees to a meeting to resolve the dispute.
-Responsibility for resolving the dispute lies with the DSC.
-Early notification by the student to the DSC regarding accommodation concerns is strongly recommended.
+Responsibility for resolving the dispute lies with the Manager of the Academic Success Center.
+Early notification by the student to the Manager of the Academic Success Center regarding accommodation concerns is strongly recommended.

 Since Life West curriculum may vary over the years, as can the nature of disabilities, accommodations may change.
-Therefore, it is recommended that accommodated students keep in touch with the DSC throughout their chiropractic education.
+Therefore, it is recommended that students with accommodations keep in touch with the Manager of the Academic Success Center throughout their chiropractic education.
 A simple check-in at the beginning of each quarter is a good idea.

 While Life West strives to accommodate students as fully as possible, accommodations do not include measures which fundamentally alter the academic program for Life West or which place an undue financial or administrative burden on Life West.